All Episodes

 Dugard went there.

-Okay, he read the letters.
+He read the letters.

 You know, Indian history is oral tradition, but it got into the written once the Indians became more educated.

-They wrote down the stories of the little big horn.
+They wrote down the stories of the little bighorn.

 They wrote down what Geronimo and Kochi said.

-Man, I I you're probably right, they probably will, but we're ready, as I said.
+They probably will, but we're ready, as I said.

-Um we're fifty-five days out of an election.
+We're 55 days out of an election.

-Uh Biden is out there all day today, he blames the coronavirus on Trump.
+Biden is out there all day today.

 Meanwhile, he was against the travel ban, the quarantine, the subsequent travel bans, and the Democrats were impeaching.

-Now he gets caught saying, Can you move up the teleprompter while answering questions?
+Now he gets caught saying, can you move up the teleprompter while answering questions?

 And he's protected by a media mob that hates Donald Trump.

-How's this gonna play out?
+How's this going to play out?

 I used to do that.

-Uh and can you move up that prompter?
+Can you move up that prompter?

 Come on.